RDAProvIG/WGplanning/CaseContent/ValueProposition.md

 # Value Proposition

 Effective provenance management is sought by many members of the RDA and wider science data community.
 We propose a working group to help those members adopt existing provenance management practice.
-This help will be in the form of documenting provenance use cases: centralising a list of them and generalising them to reveal common ones; documenting existing technical and business processes for provenance management, assisting organisations with sharing provenance and listing existing sources of real provenance information.
+This help will be in the form of documenting provenance use cases: centralising a list of them and generalising them to reveal common features and structure.

 We propose a working group on *provenance patterns*.